Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 ## Task 1

-Rebuild the list so that you can sort it up or down by mouse click.
+Rework the list so that you can sort ascending and descending via mouse click.

 ## Additional task